albar965/littlenavmap-manual/src/en/TRACKS.rst

 Manual download can be started in the menu ``Flight Plan`` -> :ref:`download-tracks`.

 You can select the track systems to download in the sub-menu :ref:`track-sources` in the menu ``Flight Plan``.
-You have to start the download again to see the changes.
+The download will start again after changing sources.

 The track database is cleared on startup if :ref:`download-tracks-startup` is not selected.